deepfakes/faceswap/README.md

 ### **Model types**:

 - **H64 (2GB+)** - half face with 64 resolution.
-It is as original FakeApp or FaceSwap, but better due to better ConverterMasked.
+It is as original FakeApp or FaceSwap, but with DSSIM Loss func and separated mask decoder + better ConverterMasked.

 - **H128 (3GB+)** - as H64, but in 128 resolution.
 Better face details.